iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 These are **outcome-based metrics**—they reflect the economic reality of building in an agentic world.
 Engagement for its own sake doesn’t matter anymore.
 What matters is **efficiency** and **cost per completed outcome**.

-To make these metrics actionable, I’d build evaluation frameworks (evals) to measure success: automated tests, benchmarks, and simulations that validate whether agents achieve outcomes reliably, efficiently, and safely.
+To make these metrics actionable, I’d build evals to measure success: automated tests, benchmarks, and simulations that validate whether agents achieve outcomes reliably, efficiently, and safely.
 This shifts the focus from counting clicks or logins to understanding real impact.

-Here’s a polished version of your section with tighter flow, sharper phrasing, and enhanced clarity while keeping your original points intact:

 ## Token Economics and Efficiency